HenrikAG/idatt2105-project/README.md

 To follow this setup tutorial you will need:
 - Maven
-- Nodejs
+- Node
 - Java
 - Available ports: 8080 and 5173

 ### Backend
-1. Clone the project
+1. Clone the project: git clone https://github.com/HenrikAG/idatt2105-project.git
+2. From project folder run the following commands:
-2. run cd backend
+3. cd backend
-3. Run mvn spring-boot:run
+4. mvn spring-boot:run

 The backend will now be running on post 8080.
 The default admin password username is: